Isolated elliptic fixed points for smooth Hamiltonians: Introduction

 It was conjectured by M. Herman in his ICM98 lecture \cite{H} that for analytic Hamiltonians, KAM-stability holds in the neighborhood of a an elliptic fixed point if its frequency vector is assumed to be Diophantine.
 The conjecture is known to be true in two degrees of freedom \cite{R}, but remains open in general.
 Partial results were obtained in \cite{EFKchenciner} and \cite{EFK}.

 Below analytic regularity, Herman proved that KAM-stability of a Diophantine equilibrium holds without any twist condition for smooth Hamiltonians in 2 degrees of freedom (see \cite{H2}, \cite{FK} and \cite{EFK}).
-In his ICM98 lecture \cite[\S 3.5]{H}, he announced (in the context of symplectic maps that KAM-stability of Diophantine equilibria does not hold for smooth Hamiltonians in four or more degrees of freedom, without giving any clew about the possible counter-examples.
+In his ICM98 lecture \cite[\S 3.5]{H}, he announced that KAM-stability of Diophantine equilibria does not hold for smooth Hamiltonians\footnote{Herman actually raised the problem in the very related context of symplectic maps.} in four or more degrees of freedom, without giving any clew about the counter-examples he had in mind.
 He also announced that nothing was known about KAM-stability of Diophantine equilibria for smooth Hamiltonians in three degrees of freedom.

 In this note, we settle this problem by constructing examples of smooth Hamiltonians for any $d \geq 3$ having non KAM-stable elliptic equilibria with arbitrary frequency.
 We now state our results more precisely.